Alexander Korda: Films in Hungary

 After the death of his father, Korda began writing film reviews to support his family.
 He also changed the family name, deriving the new name Korda from the Latin phrase "sursum corda" ("lift up your hearts").

 Having been excused from military service in the Austro-Hungarian Army in the First World War, because he was short-sighted, Korda became an important figure in the Hungarian film industry, initially through his magazines Pesti Mozi, Mozihét and Világ.
 This led to invitations to write screenplays.
 His first script was for Watchhouse in the Carpathians (1914), which he also helped to direct.
 He also made a film with Gyula Zilahy, The Duped Journalist (1914), and directed Tutyu and Totyo (1915), The Officer's Swordknot (1915) and Lyon Lea (1915).

 In 1916, Korda established his own production company, Corvin Film.
 Its first film was White Nights (1916), which was a big success.
 Korda went on to build Corvin into one of the largest film companies in Hungary with such productions as The Grandmother (1916), Tales of the Typewriter (1916), The Man with Two Hearts (1916), The One Million Pound Note (1916), Cyclamen (1916), Struggling Hearts (1916), The Laughing Saskia (1916), Miska the Magnate (1916), St. Peter's Umbrella (1917), The Stork Caliph (1917) (from the novel by Mihály Babits), and Magic (1917).
 Korda later regarded Harrison and Barrison (1917) as his best film.
 He also made Faun (1918), Man of Gold (1918), and Mary Ann (1918).

 Under the shortlived Hungarian Soviet Republic Korda made Ave Caesar!
 (1919), White Rose (1919), Yamata (1919) and Neither at Home or Abroad (1919).
 His final Hungarian film was Number 111 (1919).
+According to his nephew Michael, Korda's relationship with the Soviet government was not necessarily an antagonistic one, and he described his uncle as "joining mildly in the revolutionary fervor".

-In October 1919 Korda was arrested during the White Terror that followed the overthrow of the Communist government, but was soon released.
+In October 1919 Korda was arrested in his room in the Royal Hotel during the White Terror that followed the overthrow of the Communist government.
+The arrest may have been personally ordered by Miklós Horthy after viewing the leftist films Korda had directed under the Soviet Republic.
+However, Korda was soon released.
 He then left Hungary for Austria.
 He never returned to his country of birth.